Danish International Development Agency: Overview

 Denmark has been granting development assistance since the end of the Second World War.
 It is one of the five countries in the world that meets the United Nations' target of granting 0.7% of gross national income (GNI) in development assistance.
 In 2011 Denmark disbursed roughly DKK:15.753 billion (US$2.98 billion) in development assistance to countries in Africa, Asia, Latin America, the Middle East, and Denmark's European Union neighbors.
 Furthermore, DANIDA works in collaboration with many Danish NGOs such as Global Medical Aid.
-According to the OECD, 2020 official development assistance from Denmark increased 0.5% to USD 2.6 billion.
+According to the OECD, 2020 official development assistance from Denmark increased 0.5% to US$2.6 billion.

 Focus areas

 DANIDA focusses on four areas of interest: